Back to Blog

 Check if the peer shows a handshake — if last-handshake shows a time, the tunnel is established even if traffic isn’t flowing:

-ROUTEROSCheck Peer Handshake
+Check Peer Handshake routeros

 /interface wireguard peers print detail where interface=wg_devices